Mahiethan/Detect-Optimise-Passes-for-Data-Structs/README.md

 ## Written project deliverables:

-The Specification, Progress Report and the Final Report are all available within this project as `.pdf` files, which can be viewed alongside the source code and test results of this project.
+Copies of the Specification, Progress Report and the Final Report are all available within this project as `.pdf` files, which can be viewed alongside the source code and test results of this project.

 ## *Navigation*: